NeoClouds: The Next Generation of AI Infrastructure

 - $2.49/hour for 3.2 Tbps InfiniBand nodes

-These rates include networking, storage, and support—no hidden fees.
+These rates include networking, storage, and support.
+No hidden fees.

 Independent analyses confirm that eliminating egress and control-plane surcharges results in 30–50% lower TCO compared to virtualized public clouds.

-Frequently Asked Questions
+Neocloud Frequently Asked Questions

 How fast can I launch a cluster?